This blog post was originally posted on June 1, 2020 and was updated on February 1, 2021.

 Pick a witty team name (Les Quizerables, anyone?) and pit yourselves against people all over the globe in an ultimate pub quiz.
 Highly recommended is the Love and London quiz hosted by the wonderful Jess.

 29. Recreate your first date

 Take it back to the night it all began with a recreation of your very first date.
 Don some similar clothes, cook that meal over which your eyes first met and take a nostalgic trip back to the start of a beautiful relationship.

 This may sound silly, but in a world of screens, computer games and working from home, sometimes we forget the simplest thing of all: how to talk.
 So turn off those phones and spend time properly conversing; sometimes just giving your loved one undivided attention is the most romantic gesture of all.

 Want even more inspiration?
-We’ve got a full lineup of incredible online experiences coming your way live from Europe every night.
+We’ve got a full lineup of incredible online experiences coming your way live from Europe every month.
 Get ready to travel the world with your special someone—from the comfort of your own home!

 Shabby is an experienced tour leader, London guide and punk rock musician.
 She has a great passion for all foods of the world, particularly if they involve offal!
 As Devour London’s Operations Manager and first guide, she’s on a mission to smash the reputation that the cuisine of London is bland and uninteresting, one glass of award-winning sparkling wine and spoonful of spicy curry at a time.